The Continuum of Care in Hospitalized Patients with Opioid Use Disorder and Infectious Complications of Drug Use (CHOICE)

 About the Program

-This program will evaluate patients hospitalized with an infectious complication of injection drug use and identify and understand gaps in care that arise across the continuum of care.
-That includes hospitalization, the transition from inpatient to outpatient care, and the year after discharge.
-The program will develop an informed intervention to eliminate barriers and improve health outcomes in this population.
+This program will evaluate patients hospitalized with an infectious complication of injection drug use and identify and understand gaps in care that arise across the continuum of care, which includes hospitalization, the transition from inpatient to outpatient care, and the year after discharge.
+The program will develop informed interventions to eliminate barriers and improve health outcomes in this population.

 Open Funding Opportunities